kabanero-io/events-operator/README.md

 - `body.webhooks-tekton-git-server`:  The name of the incoming git server.
 For example, `github.com`
 - `body.webhooks-tekton-git-org` : The git organization
 - `body.webhooks-tekton-git-repo`: The name of the git repository.
+- `body.webhooks-tekton-git-branch`: The branch in the github repository.
 - `body.webhooks-tekton-event-type`: One of `pull_request`, `push`, or `tag`.
 - `body.webhooks-tekton-monitor`: `true` if the monitor task should be started.